cj-mills/christianjmills/posts/fastai-to-unity-tutorial/part-3/index.md

 comments:
   utterances:
     repo: cj-mills/christianjmills
-description: Part 3 covers building a Unity project to run in a web browser and hosting it using GitHub Pages.
+description: Build a Unity project as a WebGL application and host it using GitHub Pages.
 categories: [fastai, unity, barracuda]

 aliases: